stampchain-io/stamps_sdk/docs/src101specs.md

   "type": "address", //(string)Currently two kinds of record types are supported: txt and address "data":{
   "eth": "93cFac8715c80979f30Da024Ce9Ed4acD5A0631b"
-  }//(Object of string value, can include multi key-value pairs)record data,  this is an example to bind with eth address.
+  },//(Object of string value, can include multi key-value pairs)record data,  this is an example to bind with eth address.
+  "prim":"true" //"true" makes address as a primary address to bind with this domain.If you don't need this, make it as "false".
 }
 ```